zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-Rhino Horn Sutra

-Explanation of Rhino Horn Sutra
+## Explanation of the Rhinoceros Horn Sutta

 First product

 121. After putting down the stick to all living things, none of them hurts,

 shouldn't you want your son to have companions from?
-Should walk alone like a rhino horn.
+Should walk alone like a rhinoceros horn.

 "After putting down the stick to all living things": "Everything", all completely, completely in every aspect, without surplus, and the whole, this is